KeyofBlueS/airgeddon-plugins/README.md

 Put Your custom captive portal files in plugins/custom_portals/PORTAL_FOLDER/PORTAL_FILES.
 You can have multiple PORTAL_FOLDER, then choose one of them inside airgeddon itself.

+- Captured-Handshakes:
+Put Your captured handshakes files in plugins/captured_handshakes/HANDSHAKES then choose one of them inside airgeddon itself.
+TODO: List in Offline WPA/WPA2 decrypt

 ### INSTALL
 Simply put the .sh file of your choice in airgeddon's plugins folder.
 For more detailed instructions, please refer to airgeddon's documentations here https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Plugins%20System